top of page

 Check out Jennifer’s publication in Psychoneuroendocrinology that received editor’s choice: Chan, J. F., Di Nota, P. M., Planche, K., Borthakur, D., Andersen, J. P. (2022).
 Associations between police lethal force errors, measures of diurnal and reactive cortisol, and mental health.
 Psychoneuroendocrinology, 142, 105789. doi:10.1016/j.psyneuen.2022.105789.

-MONICA GHABRIAL, PHD
+PROF MONICA GHABRIAL, PHD

 Check out Monica’s publication in the leading journal in the field of Counseling Psychology: Ghabrial, M.A., & Andersen, J.P.
 (2020).
 Development and initial validation of the Queer People of Color Positive Identity Measure.
 Journal of Counseling Psychology